 Part D includes the state codes for each matter of interest that are applicable where the chief executive is the assessment manager or referral agency for a development application.
-For user readability, and to ensure that sufficient context and background is provided within Part D, the codes are included in 19 modules (see page 3 for an overview).
+For user readability, and to ensure that sufficient context and background is provided within Part D, the codes are included in 20 modules.